JonasBeal/PhdThesis/docs/05-Personalized.md

-# Personalization of logical models: method and prognostic validation {#chap5}
+# Personalization of logical models: method and prognostic validation {#personalization-chap}

 \epigraph{"All happy families are alike; each unhappy family is unhappy in its own way."}{Leo Tolstoy (Anna Karenina, 1877)}